dusmel/engineering-playbook/README.md

-### What is Andela Engineering?
+### What is Engineering?
 ***
-The Engineering department is responsible for building out all the internal products of Andela that meet the needs of our business units and are truly world class in functionality.

-This repository describes the architecture, conventions and all the best practices of Andela software development.
+The **Information Division**’s goal is to serve Andela’s business units by providing a scalable and smooth pipeline of partner-ready developers that exceed expectations.

+The **Technology Department** is the engine of scale at Andela with a strategic focus on capturing data, putting things into systems and increasing productivity.

+The **Engineering Team** at Andela drives the implementation and delivery of improvements to that engine.

 ## Table of Contents